India defeated the Netherlands 5-2 in the first leg of the FIH Pro League - The Media Times

 Rupinder Pal Singh (12th, 46th minute) converted two penalty kicks, and Gurudant Singh (1st), Mandep Singh (34th) and Lalit Upadhyay (36th) equalized India’s three excellent field goals.

-Ip Ip Janssen (14th) struck from a shot and a Dutch field goal from Jero Hertzberger (28th).
+Ip Ip Janssen (14th) struck from the back of the net and Jero Hertzberger (28th) scored a field goal for the Dutch side.

 After missing the first edition of the Premier League, the Olympic Games, due to India’s delay, began serious preparations for the four-year show.